 Attributes are the various ways in which the observational setup, execution, or offline processing need to differ from the default method in order to achieve the science goals of the project.
 Attributes shall be classified as major or minor depending on how significant of a perturbation they require on the parent observing mode.
+Major attributes will typically require independent validation datasets when used in combination with different observing mode components.
+As a result, the most often-used major attributes should be represented in the public Science Validation datasets, so their commissioning will require careful prioritization order during the CSV period.
 Attributes can arise from each of the observing mode components as well as from many other aspects of the telescope hardware and software configuration and usage.
-As emphasized by the ALMA and VLA experience, any property of the observation that changes the fundamental content of the raw data or impacts how that data shall be processed by the pipeline should be captured as an attribute.
-These items can include information gathered from the PI proposal [RD03], and we begin with that category in the following subsections.
+As emphasized by the ALMA and VLA experience, any property of the observation that changes the fundamental content of the raw data or impacts how that data shall be processed by the PI proposal [RD03], and we begin with that category in the following subsections.